CSCI-40500-01-77100-01-Spring-2020/Observer-Pattern-Instructions/README.md

 1. "Accept" the project [invitation] in GitHub Classrooms.
 This will create a personal private repository.
 1. Clone the repository you just created.
 Information on using Git and GitHub can be found in our Bb class.
-1. You are to fill-in the code marked with `TODO` in the starter code.
+1. You are to *only* fix the test code in the starter code.
-    1. While you are allowed to add fields, the **only code you should write** is where the TODO comments are.
+    1. You are *not* allowed to change code other than the test code.
-    1. **No other parameterized constructors or methods are necessary**.
-You may add a default (no-arg) constructor if desired.
-    1. You are also **not allowed** to modify the parameters or return types of any of the methods in the starter code.
+    1. You must *only* change the code in the test methods.
+    1. No other modifications (e.g., instance field, method, and constructor additions/removals, parameter changes, return type changes) should be necessary.
+If you feel otherwise, contact me ASAP.
-	1. Points will be subtracted for any **modifications to the starter code**.
+	1. Points will be subtracted for any **modifications to the structure of the starter code**.
-	1. Only additions are allowed, the additions being additional fields and code within the existing methods.
     1. You are not allowed to use any built-in or third-party Observer types.
-    1. You may import additional packages but only from the [standard Java library][api].
+    1. You may import additional packages but only from the [standard Java library][api] and the [JUnit4 library][junit4api].
+JUnit is a popular unit testing framework for Java.
-1. The code you fill-in will implement the functionality of the Observer Pattern as described in the [slides] and our textbook.
-1. Once you enter the code with correct functionality, the tests will be begin to pass (they initially fail).
+1. Once you enter the code with correct functionality, the tests will be begin to **fail** (they initially pass).
-1. **You are not allowed to modify the test code**.
-You are only allowed to edit the following files and **not add any additional files**.
-Submitting changes to test code will result in a **grade of 0** for this assignment:
+1. You are only allowed to edit the files in the `tests` directory.
-    1. `Subject.java`
-    1. `IntegerContainer.java`
-    1. `IntegerObserver.java`
-1. You may run the tests locally at any time to see if they pass.
+1. You may run the tests locally at any time to see if they fail.
 Instructions are included in the starter code.
 1. **You must add comments** to your code.
 Code without additional comments **will receive a grade of 0**.
 1. **Get started early**.
 Ensure that your environment is properly working **ahead of the deadline**.

+## Hints

+1. The bug is in the `Subject` code.
+You should only have to alter the test code for `Subject`s and *not* `Observer`s.
+1. Once you change the test code, fix the bug in the `Subject` code to make sure that the tests pass again.
+But, **do not** commit the bug fix.
+This is just to ensure that your test fix is correct.

 ## Project Submission